zoesimmons/hs-coding-club-css-philly-springside-chestn-f924/README.md

 ###Let's Get Started

 How in the world did they make those changes so quickly?
-The difference between the "Before" and "After" are pretty drastic.
+The difference between the "Before" and "After" are all pretty drastic.
 All three companies used CSS to add styling and a specific layout to their page.
 CSS, which stands for Cascading StyleSheet, is a programming language that makes up the beauty of the web we see today.
 Without it, we would be looking at black text on a white screen.

 ####Step 1:

 Before we can add styling, we need to have an HTML file.
 We've provided you with `beyonce.html`.
 This file contains just the raw content of beyonce.com.
-We'll be making changes to this file to upgrade the look and feel.
-Because we're the style-gurus and Beyonce needs our help.
+We'll be making changes to this file to upgrade the look and feel, because we're the style-gurus and Beyonce needs our help.

 In order to access this file, select the `Open In Nitrous` button at the top of Learn.co